oyama/pico-midi-looper-ble/README.md

 # Pico MIDI Looper

+Make beats fly from a $6 microcontroller.
-Pico MIDI Looper is a super-minimal wireless MIDI looper built with the $6 Raspberry Pi Pico W.
+Pico MIDI Looper turns your Raspberry Pi Pico W into a one-button wireless rhythm looper.
 With just the single onboard button, you can record and play back a one-bar rhythm loop consisting of kick and snare tracks.
 The loop is transmitted over BLE-MIDI in real time and can be played by software instruments on smartphones or PCs that support BLE-MIDI.
 This project is designed to serve as: